Policies

 Misuse of the facilities will result in permanent revocation of the group’s privilege to use the Meeting Rooms in both main and branch library buildings.

-Smoking, alcoholic beverages, and the presence of animals are not allowed in the library (other than service animals, as defined under the “Americans With Disabilities Act”).
+The Plumb Memorial Library is not responsible for injuries to participants attending a function in the Meeting Room.
+Smoking, alcoholic beverages, and presence of animals are not allowed in the library (other than service animals, as defined under the “Americans With Disabilities Act”).
+Library-owned equipment may only be set up and taken down by trained library staff.
+Groups cannot ask for admission charge or donations requested.

 Clean the Kitchen After Use